adobe/reactor-developer-docs/extensions/edge_extensions/reference/arc.md

 # Adobe Request Context (arc)

 The `arc` object is a "variable" accessible inside your extension's library modules.
-It provides information and utilities specific to the Launch runtime and is always available as the 2nd parameter when your module is executed.
+It provides information about the event triggering the rule and is always available as the 2nd parameter when your module is executed.

 ### `arc.buildInfo: Object<string, string>`